thelcrysis/SMEE/README.md

 Math expression evaluator

 # TODO:
-* Add common math functions including support for modular addition of custom functions
+* Add _^_ as exponent operator
-* Add support for common math constants (OPTIONAL: modular addition)
+* Check if expression is valid (handle exceptions when its not and check new ones that appeared after addition of functions)